QUICK SUMMARY:

 If they’re typically late with settling vendor invoices, offer stricter terms, retainers, or milestone payments.
 You also have the option to look up their name on Google, ask your contacts if they have any information about them, and check for complaints on sites such as the Better Business Bureau.

-5. Offer Discounts For Early Invoice Payments
+5. Offer Discounts For Early Invoice Payments or Charge a Late Payment Fee

-If not used correctly, some strategies result in more problems.
-For example, an early payments discount may devalue the services your agency provides, which seems like a counterintuitive thing to do.
-Suppose you prefer to avoid the “late payment fee” policy that might scare clients away, use the term “discount” for paying on time.
+Suppose you prefer to incorporate a “late payment fee” policy into your contract, this might scare potential clients away.
+However, whether you use the term “discount” or fee, this provides a financial incentive for clients to pay on time.
 Adding a small “2/15 Net 30” to their invoice is an easy way for your clients to believe that they are saving money just for being more attentive to their invoices.

 6. Automate Payment Collection